HwijungK/HwijungK/README.md

 🐜 Majoring in Computer Science 🐜
 🎲 I Make Game And Music on [Itch.io](https://gnlwnd1.itch.io/)! 🎲
-📚 Currently Learning: whatever an API is 📚
+📚 Currently Working On: Simulations On Unity 📚